preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/features/index.rst

 Features - Business Profile
 ===========================================

-All available Features for the Business Profile is listed here and can be activated and deactivated.
+All available Features for the Business Profile is listed here and can be activated, deactivated and updated.
 Here's an example:

 .. image:: features-business-profile-new.png